The data warehouse service point for System Center Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-Beginning with version 1702 you can use the data warehouse service point to store and report on long-term historical data for your Configuration Manager deployment.
+Use the data warehouse service point to store and report on long-term historical data for your Configuration Manager deployment.

 This feature was first introduced in version 1702 as a pre-release feature.
 Beginning with version 1706, this feature is no longer a pre-release feature.